se-edu/addressbook-level4/docs/UsingGradle.md

 refer [Build Scripts Basics](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html) to learn more about build scripts.

+## Running Gradle Commands

+To run a Gradle command, open a command window on the project folder and enter the Gradle command.
-The command to run Gradle tasks look like this:
+Gradle commands look like this:
 * On Windows :`./gradlew <task1> <task2> ...` e.g. `./gradlew clean allTests`
 * On Mac/Linux: `./gradlew <task1> ...`  e.g. `./gradlew clean allTests`